Position within the Church: Curate.

 What are your hobbies and interests?
 I love playing music (guitar and sing), watching rugby, I have just taken up golf and enjoy cycling and walking.
 I really enjoy cooking and trying new and interesting food.
 I am a huge fan of board games and can often be found convincing my wife to play Pandemic with me.

-Do you have any family who attend church?
-I am married to Liz who will be joining me at All Saints’.
-We have three children (also coming): Evie (8), Bea (4) and Toby (2).
+And family?
+I am married to Liz who is also at All Saints’.
+We have three young children: Evie, Bea and Toby.